CityScope/cityscope.github.io/docsite/docs/modules/Brix/Examples/Examples.md

 geogrid_data = H.get_geogrid_data()
 ```

 The next step is to use the grid to sample the values of the heatmap.
-We will use the VIVTOT column, and save the resulting heatmap to a file so we can load it later.
+We will use the log_VIVTOT column, and save the resulting heatmap to a file so we can load it later.
+We will also remove the missing values.

 ```
 from brix import griddify
+heatmap = griddify(geogrid_data,shapefile,columns=['log_VIVTOT'])
-heatmap = griddify(geogrid_data,shapefile,columns=['VIVTOT'])
+heatmap = heatmap[~heatmap['log_VIVTOT'].isna()]
 heatmap.to_file('/Users/username/Downloads/14_Manzanas_INV2016_shp/HEATMAP.shp')
 ```